 Running injury rehab apps

 These running injury apps offer strength, mobility, stretching, and rehabilitation programs.
-As literature showed, unsupervised exercise programs have not been proven to reduce injury risk or injury rate in endurance runners.
+As literature showed, unsupervised exercise programs have not been proven to reduce injury risk or injury rate in endurance runners, but they can be useful once you are injured.
+For instance by managing existing symptoms.

 Recover Athletics (part of Strava)

 Recover Athletics generates prehab routines of strength, mobility, and plyometric exercises.
-It uses an exercise library with videos.
+It uses an exercise library with videos and gives a simple way to do your (cool-down) routine, without having to search YouTube for stretches and exercises.

 Platform: iOS and Android | Included with Strava subscription (~€60/year)